antham/chyle/README.md

 ### Decorators

-Decorators request remote api to enrich your commit payload with datas.
+Decorators enrich your changelog with datas.

 #### Jira ticket api